Coreoz/Plume-file/plume-file-web-upload-jersey/README.md

 }
 ```

-The real advantage of this solution is to be free to handle the multipart.
-When uploading large files (> 1 Go), this make a real difference on upload time, as the stream can be read only once.

 Before using the library
 ------------------------

-Before uploading a file with Plume File Web Upload Jersey,
-one must be very careful with the consequences of allowing upload in an application.
+Allowing file upload in an application has security implications.
+Some of these implications are handled by [Plume File Upload Jersey](#what-validations-are-performed-in-plume-file-upload-jersey).

 A sum up of file upload security considerations is available on [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html).

-### What is in the library
+### What validations are performed in Plume File Upload Jersey?

-The library helps you implement some of them with the FileUploadValidators.
+The library helps you implement some of them with `FileUploadValidators`.
 For example:
 - Checks the maximum file size
 - Checks the file extension from the HTTP headers
 - Checks the media type from the HTTP headers

-These validators should be used to helps you verify that the incoming files are what your application expected.
+These validators should be used to help verify that the incoming files are what the application expects.

 ### What should be checked before implementing each upload

 Using `FileUploadValidator` should help you verify many aspects of file uploading.
 On top of that, these elements should also be taken in consideration when implementing a file upload:
 - Only allow authorized users to upload files
 - Run the files through an antivirus or a sandbox if available to validate that it doesn't contain malicious data
-- Ensure that Jersey and Plume files libraries are securely configured and up to date
+- Ensure that Jersey and Plume files libraries are up-to-date
 - Protect the file upload from CSRF attacks.
 This can be mitigated mainly:
   - Using configuring correct `Content-Security-Policy` HTTP headers
   - Using an authentication token that is not stored in cookies (like in [Plume admin](https://github.com/Coreoz/Plume-admin))